HannesDiemerling/IV-Implementation/iv_in_python.md

 An implementation of independent validation in Python follows.

-# Methods – Independent Validation (IV)
+# Methods

-This section details the Independent Validation (IV) process implemented in our Python package, its demonstration through example scripts and visualization, the testing procedures ensuring its correctness, and a fictional example application.

----

 ## IV Process Description

-TODO: This part can be shortened, introduction again ain't necessary.

-The Independent Validation (IV) process is an incremental evaluation method to assess the evolving performance of a classifier.
-Unlike standard approaches such as cross‐validation, IV ensures statistical independence between predictions and training data by predicting each new sample *before* adding it to the training set.
-This independence guarantees that the resulting accuracy estimates follow a binomial distribution, thereby enabling standard statistical tests and Bayesian inference.

 The IV process comprises the following core steps:

-TODO: Explanation can be improved, though is fine (and universal).

 1. **Initialization:**
     A small subset of the available data (e.g., the first few samples) is used to train a copy of the classifier.
 This initial training set must be smaller than the complete dataset.

 2. **Incremental Prediction & Recording:**
     - The remaining samples are processed in batches.
     - For each batch, the classifier makes predictions on the unseen samples.
     - For every sample in the batch, the outcome (1 for a correct prediction or 0 for an incorrect one) is recorded along with the current training set size.

 3. **Training Set Expansion:**
     After recording the prediction outcomes, the new samples are added to the training set, and the classifier is retrained.
 This iterative process continues until all samples have been processed.

 4. **Posterior Distribution Computation:**
     Based on the recorded IV outcomes, the probability to classify a new sample correctly for a given training set size \( n \) is modeled as:

     $$
     p_n(outcome=1) = \text{asymptote} - \frac{\text{offset\_factor}}{n}
     $$

     Here, the *asymptote* represents the classifier’s theoretical accuracy as \( n \to \infty \), and the *offset factor* controls the decline from the asymptote for finite \( n \).
     Using the Metropolis-Hastings algorithm (an MCMC sampler), we compute the posterior distribution for these model parameters.
 This posterior is computed separately for each class (label) in the dataset, enabling both class-specific accuracy assessments and aggregated metrics.

-6. **Aggregation to Overall Metrics:**
-   Two principal aggregated accuracy metrics are derived:
+5. **Outputs:**
+    The IV process produces several types of outputs, each reflecting a different aspect of classifiers performance:
+    - **Asymptotic Accuracy Distribution:**
+      For each label, IV provides a posterior distribution of the *asymptote* parameter.
+This distribution represents the classifier’s expected accuracy when trained on an infinitely large dataset.
+    - **Finite Training Set Accuracy Distribution:**
+      In addition to the asymptotic case, IV can compute the accuracy distribution for any specific training set size (n).
+For each MCMC sample, the accuracy at size n is calculated using
+      $$
+      p_n = \text{asymptote} - \frac{\text{offset\_factor}}{n},
+      $$
+      and the collection of these values forms a distribution for the accuracy at that particular n.
+    - **Overall Accuracy Distributions:**
+      Instead of assessing a single label, IV also allows evaluation of the classifier’s performance over the full dataset.
+Two metrics are available:
-   - **Balanced Accuracy (bacc):** Formed by convolving the per-label accuracy distributions with equal weights.
+      - **Balanced Accuracy (bacc):**
+        This is obtained by convolving the per-label accuracy distributions with equal weights, ensuring that all labels contribute equally.
-   - **Overall Accuracy (acc):** Derived from a weighted sum of the per-label accuracies, with weights given by the prevalence (frequency) of each label in the dataset.
+      - **Standard Accuracy (acc):**
+        This metric is computed by convolving the per-label distributions with weights proportional to the frequency of each label in the dataset.
+    - **Development over Trainingset size:**
+      Another alternative is to observe the development of the accuracy while the trainingset increases and therefore the classifier improves.
+To do so, one of the prior functions is run multiple times with n values from 1 to 100.
+TODO: Elaborate

 ---